 but shall not be obliged, in relation to any particular licence application, to take into account all of these matters.

-[(2) repealed]
+[(2) deleted]

 (3) Notwithstanding anything in subsection (1) the Minister may at any stage for any reason defer an application or refrain from dealing with an application.